How Ball Joints Work

 more than one direction that enables positive control over the front wheels at

 all time.
 There are commonly upper and lower ball joints that connect each front

-wheel spindle to the control arms.
+.
 When driving a car through a turn, the ball joint allows the suspension arms to flex up and down over bumps while another

 ball joint connects the steering linkage to the steering knuckle on the spindle.